Photos courtesy of Haq Nawaz

 “‘This is not how it should be,’ I said.
 We wondered how many other people go through something similar.”

 “To this day, our employees ask customers if they need help carrying their groceries.
-If they do, they go out and put the groceries in their car,” he said.
+If they do, they go out and put the groceries in their cars,” he said.
 “In three years, we became known for our good service and products.
 By 2021, our business really picked up.”

 Lesson 2: Listen to your customers.

 “After that, we started asking customers what they’re looking for.
 Now, you see almost any famous Indian brand of rice, flour, lentils and spices.
-And the same goes for Pakistani and Middle Eastern products, whatever people tell us they are looking for.
+The same goes for Pakistani and Middle Eastern products, whatever people tell us they are looking for.
 I learned about a lot of brands I never knew existed.”

 “This one is called Aahu Barah.
-In Farsi, it means ‘deer.’
+In Farsi, aahu means ‘deer.’
 See the deer on the bag,” he said, pointing to a picture.
 With the recent immigration of refugees from Afghanistan, it flies off the shelf.

 Lesson 3: Finish what you start